-23 Years Ago: Naomi Judd Announces Retirement
+29 Years Ago: Naomi Judd Announces Her Retirement

-“I have always told Wy and our fans the only thing that could stop me from this career that I so desperately love is my health.
-Unfortunately, that has happened,” she said (quote via the Los Angeles Times).
+The Judds were in the middle of their successful Love Can Build a Bridge Tour when then-44-year-old Naomi Judd was given the devastating news.
+"I have always told Wy and our fans the only thing that could stop me from this career that I so desperately love is my health," Judd said (quote via the Los Angeles Times).
+"Unfortunately, that has happened."

-In 1999, Judd also starred in a TV movie, ‘A Holiday Romance,’ as well as returning to the stage with her daughter, performing together for a New Year's Eve concert in Phoenix, Ariz.
-She followed that performance by a marked return to the spotlight, joining her daughter on their cross-country Power to Change tour in 2000, and appearing on several TV shows, including Hallmark's ‘Naomi's New Morning’ in 2005, and as a judge on CMT's ‘Can You Duet’ in 2008.
-Judd also authored several books, including ‘Naomi's Guide to Aging Gracefully.’
+In 1999, Judd starred in a TV movie, A Holiday Romance, and returned to the stage with her daughter, performing together for a New Year's Eve concert in Phoenix, Ariz.
+She followed that performance by a marked return to the spotlight, joining her daughter on their cross-country Power to Change Tour in 2000 and appearing on several TV shows, including Hallmark's Naomi's New Morning in 2005 and as a judge on CMT's Can You Duet in 2008.
+Judd also authored several books, including Naomi's Guide to Aging Gracefully.

 While it is uncommon for people with Hepatitis C to lead such a productive life, the Kentucky native says that a combination of conventional and alternative medicine, including taking plenty of vitamins each day and eating a healthy diet, helped cure her of the illness.
 "I feel strongly about antioxidants," Judd says (quote via HealthyHepper.com).
 "I’m fortunate in that I live in the wilderness and have clean air and pure water.
 Any time I go into the city, I double my antioxidant dosages."